 The largest public collection of F. Scott Fitzgerald's papers resides at the Princeton University Library's Department of Rare Books and Special Collections.
 Acquired by-and-large through Scottie Fitzgerald, the "Fitzgerald Papers" are one of the library's most requested collections.
 As such, some of their contents have been digitized.

-The Fitzgerald Museum is the only dedicated museum to F. Scott & Zelda Fitzgerald in the world.
-It is the last of four extant homes that are peppered across the world.
-The gypsy lifestyle of the couple placed them in a number of locations including New York, Paris, Italy, Minnesota and Montgomery, Alabama.
+The Fitzgerald Museum is the only dedicated museum to the lives and legacies of F. Scott & Zelda Fitzgerald in the world.
+It is the last of four extant homes that survived their travels across the world.
+Their gypsy lifestyle placed them in a number of locations including New York, Paris, Italy, Minnesota and Montgomery, Alabama (to name a few).

 It is the mission of this Museum and its Board of Directors to preserve and protect the last extant home in which the Fitzgeralds lived as a family; to serve as faithful stewards of the artifacts within its collection; to educate visitors about the lives and legacies of Scott and Zelda Fitzgerald; to continue Scott Fitzgerald’s tradition of encouraging neophyte writers by sponsoring writing and author mentoring programs; and to acquire additional artifacts in order to preserve them so that the public may see them, learn the truth about Scott and Zelda Fitzgerald’s lives, be motivated to read the books and see the artwork, then appreciate the couple’s lasting achievements in the face of tragedy.

 The Fitzgerald Museum is registered as a 501(c)3 non-profit with the United States Government.
 All donations are fully tax-deductible as charitable donations for the year in which they are made.